andrepl/PotatoBombs/README.md

 PotatoBombs
 ===

-PotatoBombs is a bukkit plugin that allows players to craft "PotatoBombs" that apply potion effects when someone tries to pick them up.
+PotatoBombs is a bukkit plugin that allows players to craft "PotatoBombs" that explode and apply potion effects when someone tries to pick them up.

 Features
 ---